giacomoferretti/mcdapi-tools/README.md

 NOTE: Use it after creating an `offers_scraped.json` with the `offers_scraper.py` tool.

 ## Disclaimer
+This repository is against McDonald's ToS.

-This repository is not affiliated with Mcdonald's Corp in any way.
-"McDonald's" and "McDonald's Logo" are registered trademarks of Mcdonald's Corp.
+This repository is not affiliated with McDonald's Corp in any way.
+"McDonald's" and "McDonald's Logo" are registered trademarks of McDonald's Corp.